adalinama/Predicting-Recipes-Ratings/README.md

 ## Framing the Problem: Problem Identification
-**Prediction problem:** Can we predict the ‘rating’ of recipes based on other columns in the dataset?
+**Prediction problem:** Can we predict the ’rating’ of recipes based on other columns in the dataset?

 We approached this prediction problem by building a regression model to predict the ‘avg_rating’ which represents the average ratings based on reviews by users.
 The goal is to predict the average rating of recipes based on other columns of the dataset.
 Predicting ratings can be valuable for understanding user preferences and recommending recipes.